FelipeAnony/FelipeAnony/README.md

 - 👋 Hi, I’m @FelipeAnony
-- 👀 I’m interested in fullstack Development
+- 👀 I’m interested in frontend Development
-- 🌱 I’m currently learning NEXT.js and MERN stack

 <!---
 FelipeAnony/FelipeAnony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.